Torreon Coahuila, Mexico Travel Guide

 Organized tours to local farms limited.
 The La Laguna region well-known for dairy and cotton production.

-Torreón various food-related events throughout the year, often to regional products or holidays.
+Torreón various food-related events throughout the year, often to products from the region or holidays.

 Beyond simply eating, immerse yourself in Torreón's food culture through unique culinary experiences.